-This course is an integrated pre-calculus course that focuses on preparing students for calculus.
-Continual study in algebraic operations, functions, systems of equations, exponents, logarithms, series, and trigonometry will be covered.
-Calculus topics include limits and derivatives.
+This integrated pre-calculus course focuses on preparing students for calculus.
+Continual study in algebraic operations, polynomial and rational functions, and exponential and logarithmic functions, along with rates of change, vectors, limits, parametric, polar, and trigonometric functions will be covered.
+Students have the option of taking the AP precalculus exam as a part of this class.